AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 Segments and breakdowns allow you to interact with the data in a controlled way.
 For example, you can add a segment drop-down menu for Mobile Device Types so that you can filter the panel by selecting Tablet, Mobile Phone, or Desktop.

 Segments can also be used to consolidate many projects into one.
-For example, if you have different versions of the same project with each a different Country segments applied, you can consolidate all versions into a single project and add a Country segment drop-down menu.
+For example, if you have different versions of the same project with each a different country segment applied, you can consolidate all versions into a single project and add a Country segment drop-down menu.

 The illustration below shows the different variations of (quick) segments or breakdowns that result when you add components to the drop zone.